-Across the U.S., millions of people have already circled the date on the calendar when their favorite team plays its first game.
+It doesn’t matter that football season is still a few months away—millions of people across the U.S. have already circled the date on the calendar when their favorite team plays its first game.
 And you can bet that those teams have been hard at work to get ready for the season.
 Coaches have been looking at film, breaking down plays and creating schemes.
 Players have hit the weight room, practiced on the field, and studied their playbooks.
 And when the season begins, you quickly learn which teams were ready . . . and which ones weren’t.

 When it comes to retirement, you can tell which people are planning and preparing and which ones are not by how anxious they are and how much sleep they’re losing.

 In 2016, Ramsey Solutions commissioned a survey of more than 1,000 adults to see how they’re doing with their retirement planning and saving.
 The survey also focused on how thinking about retirement affects Americans’ stress levels and sleep patterns.
 And the results aren’t surprising: 56% of Americans lose sleep thinking about retirement.
 And the top emotion those sleep-deprived Americans feel?
 Anxiety.

 Be Confident About Your Retirement.Find an Investing Pro